spacetimeengineer/mupy/README.md

 In an assembly generally speaking, there needs to exist initial and final coordinates in 3D space within a certain time quantum since the assembly will exist as a hierarchical structure and will need to be organized down into multiple time domains.
 Keep in mind that multiple assemblies can exist in a single time quantum but not if they ever involve the same part.

 ### Assembly
 Contains similar properties as a Hardware object except that it's primary purpose is to include Hardware objects and other assembly object into itself.
-It is an object with recursive properties built in.
+It can be injected into other assemblies.
+Additionally the assembly object was chosen as the primary mechanism for implementing mu packages.

 ### Time Quantum